Codesee-io/docs-maps/docs/prs.md

 <img alt="Setting to toggle the visibility of links in Review Maps" src="../img/review-map-link-visibility.png" width="256">

-The layout of Review Maps are automatically generated.
-However, we've introduced an experimental flag that allows users to repositioning files and directories by dragging them around the page.
+The layout of a Review Map is automatically generated.
+However, we've introduced an experimental flag that allows users to reposition files and directories by dragging them around the page.

 <img alt="Setting to toggle the ability to reposition nodes in Review Maps" src="../img/review-map-layout-mode.png" width="256">